-The odds of war between China and Taiwan seem to be growing by the day.
+Speculation about the odds of war between China and Taiwan seems to be growing by the day.
 In this first part of a trilogy on the China-Taiwan conflict, James Holmes (US Naval War College) examines the military options of both countries.
 Although “Beijing craves a short, sharp, decisive war should it decide to launch an assault”, Holmes argues that Taiwan can deny President Xi Jinping his short war, and manage to prosper amid turbulent times.

 He also may have set a deadline, amplifying the pressure.
 It is less clear when that deadline falls.
 Party leaders routinely cite 2049, the centennial of the foundation of the People’s Republic of China, as the date when the national rejuvenation project2 must be complete.3

 Earlier this year, however, outgoing US Indo-Pacific Command chief Admiral Phil Davidson told Congress that Beijing might move against Taiwan far earlier than the centennial – perhaps within the next six years (closer to five now).4 China-watchers have taken to calling this interval the “Davidson window”, meaning China’s window of opportunity to seize this prime real estate.

 A leader who makes a promise in public had better keep it.
 Xi has deployed an extreme form of the ‘commitment tactic’ championed by the late Harvard economist Thomas Schelling.5 To oversimplify a trifle, the commitment tactic is often on display when parties to a negotiation engage in ‘hard bargaining’ over fixed demands.

 Union bosses, for instance, sometimes state their positions in uncompromising fashion at the outset of talks.
 In doing so negotiators deliberately take away their freedom to compromise – and demonstrate to all parties that they will not flinch under stress.
 If they do, they lose face.